jcabrerahi/AI-agent-developer-tech-test/README.md

 However, note that the vector store already exists in the repository as `data/chroma_db_2`, so this step is not necessary unless you want to recreate it.

 ## Contributions
-This project is a technical test and is not open for external contributions.
+This project is not open for external contributions.

 ## License
 This project is licensed under the Apache License 2.0.
 See the [LICENSE FILE](./LICENSE) file for more details.